lnxtt/XFileBlame/README.md

 With:
   -e you set an email with that you are contacted when a searched file was found.
-     To use this feature, you must complete e-mail credentials (the  email XFileBlame should send you the data from) In the XFileBlameMaster.py .
+     To use this feature, you must complete e-mail credentials (the  email XFileBlame should send you the data from) in the XFileBlameMaster.py .
-  -i you set the interval (in seconds) in which a search is repeated.
+  -i you set the interval (in seconds) in which a search will be repeated.

 Type the type of arguments:
   -m sets the file types to movies.
   -p sets the file types to programs.
   -mp searches both.
-  -s is looking for hungry files.
+  -s is looking for storage hungry files.
   The minimum file size in mb can be given after all.

-To search in a non-standard place, just write the place in the arguments.
+To search in a non-standard directory, just write the directorypath into the arguments.

 Example:
 Python run.py / home / -i 300 -e foo@bar.com -s 1000